subsquid/docs/docs/develop-a-squid/graphql-api/subscriptions.md

 **Example**

-The squid-template has a sample [script](https://github.com/subsquid/squid-template/blob/main/scripts/sub-client.js) to demonstrate how to subscribe to the five most recent transfers on Kusama:
+The squid-substrate-template has a sample [script](https://github.com/subsquid/squid-substrate-template/blob/main/scripts/sub-client.js) to demonstrate how to subscribe to the five most recent transfers on Kusama:

 ```typescript
 const client = createClient({